VivekChugh/profille/README.md

 Welcome to my profile.
-Following are the links to the projects I have worked on and the skills I have accmulated over time.
+Following are the links to the projects I have worked on and some skills I have accmulated over time.

 <details>
 <summary> Skills </summary>